blahberi/Yandi-Parazi/README.md

 ```

 ## Custom Creation Strategies
 We can define custom creation strategies by implementing the `ICreationStrategy` interface.
-Custom creation strategies can be useful when we need to perform some custom logic when creating a service instance.
+Custom creation strategies can be useful when we need to perform some custom logic for handling the lifetime of service instances.
 As an example, we will implement the `Transient` and `Singleton` creation strategies.

 ### Transient Creation Strategy Implementation
 ```csharp